-During law school, Marc served with several governmental agencies, including the United States Attorney’s Office for the Southern District of New York, the New York County District Attorney’s Office, the New York City Police Department, and in the Office of the Counselor to Mayor Michael Bloomberg.
+During law school, Marc worked with several governmental agencies, including the United States Attorney’s Office for the Southern District of New York (SDNY), the New York County District Attorney’s Office, the New York City Police Department, and the Office of the Counselor to Mayor Michael Bloomberg.

-Marc is a member of the Advisory Committee of the New York Council to the Navy League.
+- Member, Advisory Committee of the New York Council to the Navy League